Cheburashka: Drutten och Jena

 In the 1970s a number of children's television shows, radio shows, records and magazines were produced in Sweden with the characters Drutten and crocodile Jena (Gena).
-These two characters were based on a couple of Cheburashka and Gena dolls bought on a trip to the Soviet Union, so they were visually identical to Cheburashka and Gena.
+These two characters were based on a couple of Cheburashka and Gena dolls bought by Sten Carlberg on a trip to the Soviet Union, so they were visually identical to Cheburashka and Gena.
 "Drutten" means "one who has tumbled down", as one meaning of the Swedish colloquial verb "drutta" is "to fall or tumble down".

+The animated series was broadcast by Sveriges Television, on the Sveriges magasin program.
+Sten Carlberg wrote completely new stories.
 In the TV series Drutten och Jena, also Drutten och Krokodilen, the two characters sang and told different stories from those in the USSR, lived on a bookshelf rather than in a city and are hand puppets operated in live action rather than stop motion.
 Only occasionally Swedish public service TV would broadcast a segment of the Russian original, dubbed in Swedish.
 While many Swedes may visually recognize Cheburashka, they will generally not associate these characters with the ones Russian children know.
 The first episode premiered in 1973.
-Around 600 to 700 episodes were shown in Sweden in total, in a series of many years and the last episode was screened as a special in 1988.
-The animated series was broadcast on Sveriges Television.
+Around 600 to 700 episodes were shown in Sweden in total, in a series of many years.
+The last episode was screened as a special in 1988.

+Drutten was voiced by Agneta Bolme Börjefors and Gena by Sten Carlberg.
+In Sweden, Drutten was perceived as a girl, while the original Cheburaska is a boy.